risc0/risc0-ethereum/contracts/script/README.md

 Then, in the instructions below, pass the `--fireblocks` flag to the `manage` script.

 > [!NOTE]
 > Your Fireblocks API user will need to have "Editor" permissions (i.e., ability to propose transactions for signing, but not necessarily the ability to sign transactions).
+You will also need a Transaction Authorization Policy (TAP) that specifies who the signers are for transactions initiated by your API user.

 > [!NOTE]
-> To deploy contracts using Fireblocks, you will need to add the null address (`0x0000000000000000000000000000000000000000`) to your Fireblocks whitelist.
+> To deploy contracts using Fireblocks, you might need to enable "one-time address transactions" in your Fireblocks workspace settings.

 ## Deploy the timelocked router